Nostalgia for the Soviet Union: Events

 In April 2022, a video of a Ukrainian woman named Anna Ivanovna greeting Ukrainian soldiers at her home near Dvorichna, whom she thought to be Russian, with a Soviet flag went viral on pro-Russian social media, and featured on Russian state-controlled media.
 The woman said that she and her husband had "waited, prayed for them, for Putin and all the people".
-The Ukrainian soldiers gave her food, but went on to mock her and trample on her Soviet flag, after which she said "my parents died for that flag in World War Two".
+The Ukrainian soldiers gave her food, but went on to mock her and trample on her Soviet flag, after which she gave the food back and said "my parents died for that flag in World War Two".
 This was used by Russian propagandists to prove that the Russian invasion had popular support, in spite of the fact that most Ukrainians – even in Russian-speaking regions – opposed the invasion.
 In Russia, murals, postcards, street art, billboards, chevrons and stickers depicting the woman have been created.
 In Russian-controlled Mariupol, a statue of her was unveiled.
 She has been nicknamed "Grandmother (бабушка) Z", and the "Grandmother with a red flag" by Russians.
 Sergey Kiriyenko, a senior Russian politician, referred to her as "Grandma Anya".

 Anna told the Ukrayinska Pravda that she met the soldiers with a Soviet flag not out of sympathy, but because she felt the need to reconcile with them so that they would not "destroy" the village and Ukraine after her house was shelled, but now feels like a "traitor" due to the way her image has been used by Russia.
 According to Ukrainian journalists, Anna and her son later fled to Kharkiv after their house was being shelled by the Russians.

-On May 9, 2022, Vladimir Putin utilized Victory Day festivities and military parades to further justify his cause.
+On 9 May 2022, Vladimir Putin utilized Victory Day festivities and military parades to further justify his cause.
 As his response to the ongoing conflict during Victory Day, he stated "Russia has given a preemptive response to aggression.
 It was forced, timely and the only correct decision."
 He avoided directly mentioning the war and even refrained from using the word "Ukraine" in his response to the conflict during the Victory Day parade.
 Putin also drew parallels between the current Ukrainian government and that of Nazi Germany, praising Russia's military, saying that present troops were "fighting for the motherland, for her future, and so that nobody forgets the lessons of World War II".

-On August 26, 2022, the Soviet Victory banner was hoisted over the village Pisky, a fortified area just off Donetsk whose capture is strategic for Russia, further pushing Ukrainian forces away from Donbas.
+On 26 August 2022, the Soviet Victory banner was hoisted over the village Pisky, a fortified area just off Donetsk whose capture is strategic for Russia, further pushing Ukrainian forces away from Donbas.

-Additionally, many of Lenin statues, which had been taken down by Ukrainian activists in the preceding years, were re-erected by Russian occupiers in Russian-controlled areas.
+Many Lenin statues, which had been taken down by Ukrainian activists in the preceding years, were re-erected by Russian occupiers in Russian-controlled areas.